Pass index of the Northern Drakensberg in KwaZulu-Natal.

 1. By Drakensberg standards the majority of passes are those which provide access to the escarpment, and this is naturally where much of the interest by hikers lies.
 Some trails that provide access to the Little Berg plateau have been designated the status of "pass" in the names that were given to them.
 This list simply honours that historical designation, and no attempt it made in determining whether other trails that provide access to the Little Berg should be given the same designation.
 Some passes provide passage over a range, but not to the escarpment.
 These are included in this list on a case-by-case basis that is mainly driven available documentation provided by those who explore these options.
 Finally, some unusual routes, such as ones that link up the summits of two different passes via a traverse are also included here on a case-by-case basis.

 2. Some passes can be considered classic in the sense that they offer a good, recommended route that has a well-worn trail.
 Other passes may have less of a trail, or no trail at all, but may still be good options for reasonably fit and competent hikers.
-Other routes are very adventurous, often being strenuous, crossing difficult terrain, and with challenging route-finding - some routes are even described as "technical".
+Some routes are very adventurous, often being strenuous, crossing difficult terrain, and with challenging route-finding.
+Certain routes may even be described as "technical".
 This list, in seeking to be comprehensive, lists all of the above.
 It could be argued that some routes listed here are actually mountaineering routes and should not be referred to as a "pass".
-Many routes listed here could land a party up in serious trouble if they are ill-prepared or if they have wrongly assessed their own competency.
+Several routes listed here could land a party up in serious trouble if they are ill-prepared or if they have wrongly assessed their own competency.
 The reader is asked to use the information presented here with caution and sober assessment.

 3. Passes may have more than one route leading to the same summit point.
 Others have routes that converge well below the summit.
 On the other hand there are passes that are considered distinct from each other yet share common approaches, while others are described as variations of a main route.
 While attempting to draw attention to what options are available to hikers, this list currently does not follow strict definitions in how these distinctions are made.